o2sh/teki/README.md

 ### How to play (Control)

   * Arrow key : Move left, right, up or down
-  * Space key : Shoot a bullet
+  * Z: Shoot a bullet